apache/pulsar/site2/docs/administration-load-balance.md

 With this command, you create a namespace with 16 initial bundles.
 Therefore the topics for this namespaces can immediately be spread across up to 16 brokers.

-In general, if the expected traffic and number of topics is known in advance, to start with a reasonable number of bundles instead of waiting for the system to auto-correct the distribution is a good idea.
+In general, if you know the expected traffic and number of topics in advance, you had better start with a reasonable number of bundles instead of waiting for the system to auto-correct the distribution.

-On a same note, to start with more bundles than number of brokers is normally beneficial, primarily because of the hashing nature of the distribution of topics into bundles.
+On a same note, due to the hashing nature of the topics distribution into bundles, starting with more bundles than number of brokers is better.
 For example, for a namespace with 1000 topics, using something like 64 bundles achieves a good distribution of traffic across 16 brokers.

 ### Unload topics and bundles

-You can use an admin operation of "unloading" a topic in Pulsar.
+You can "unload" a topic in Pulsar with admin operation.
 Unloading means to close the topics, release ownership and reassign the topics to a new broker, based on current load.

 When unloading happens, the client experiences a small latency blip, typically in the order of tens of milliseconds, while the topic is reassigned.